freakone/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Predict the Sign Type for Each Image

 The custom signs were tested against the neural network.
-All of them were recognized correctly!
+One of them wasn't recognized correctly.

 ```python